-Website analytics form a crucial part of digital marketing strategies and they’re getting more complex as the internet continues to develop and Google Analytics is the “daddy” of them all.
+Website analytics form a crucial part of digital marketing campaign strategy and they’re getting more complex as the internet continues to develop and Google Analytics is the “daddy” of them all.

 Today’s website analytics don’t just help organisations track and monitor website traffic and page views, they can also be used to analyse multiple channels including social media, video, email, mobile and PPC campaigns.

-As more marketers adopt a multi-channel approach to their strategies, the time and effort spent on collating web analytics can become overwhelming.
+As more marketers adopt a multi-channel approach to their marketing campaign strategy, the time and effort spent on collating web analytics can become overwhelming.
 But as anyone working in digital marketing or with social media accounts know, finding the right analytics is a challenge in its own right.

 - What information do you need in order to know if your marketing is effective?